What is business email compromise?

 What is the difference between phishing and BEC?

-A phishing attack can come from any source – it does not rely on there being a connection between the sender and recipient of the email.
+A phishing attack can come from any source.
+It does not rely on there being a connection between the sender and recipient of the email.
 In BEC, the attacker is pretending to be someone the recipient either knows well or works with at the same company.
 BEC exploits the trust people have in their company and the security of its email systems.

 Why is business email compromise such a problem?